langchain-ai/langgraph/docs/docs/concepts/langgraph_cloud.md

 ## Overview

-LangGraph Cloud is a managed service that provides a scalable and secure environment for deploying LangGraph APIs.
+LangGraph's Cloud SaaS is a managed service that provides a scalable and secure environment for deploying LangGraph APIs.
 It is designed to work seamlessly with your LangGraph API regardless of how it is defined, what tools it uses, or any dependencies.
-LangGraph Cloud provides a simple way to deploy and manage your LangGraph API in the cloud.
+Cloud SaaS provides a simple way to deploy and manage your LangGraph API in the cloud.

 ## Deployment